Submitting Final Grades

 When the grade of “I” is assigned, you will see the following messages, which are information only.
 You will also see a list of the students who were assigned a grade of “I”.
 The Incomplete final grade column will display the grade of “F” or blank as the final grade to be assigned once the deadline has passed.
 Again this is information only not the grade that is recorded.

 - Assigned grades will be reflected in the Summary Class List.
 You can resume selecting grades for the course or select another course by clicking on CRN Selection at the bottom of the page and selecting another class in the drop down menu.
-You may also use the "back to the Faculty" tab link in the upper left-hand corner of the page to return to the Faculty Grade Assignment channel.

 The maximum number of names listed per class roster page is 25.